 Program activities include providing compliance assistance to the campus on watershed management and storm water regulations, sampling and analyzing storm water, assessing sources of storm water pollutants on campus, labeling storm drains, and developing outreach and education guidelines.
-In addition to the existing SARWQCB permitting programs required by the state law, UCI is required to implement a Storm Water Management Plan (SWMP), which includes the campus' best management practices (BMPs) and meets federal Environmental Protection Agency (EPA) regulations of the Clean Water Act.
+In addition to the existing SARWQCB permitting programs required by the state law, UC Irvine is required to implement a Storm Water Management Plan (SWMP), which includes the campus' best management practices (BMPs) and meets federal Environmental Protection Agency (EPA) and Clean Water Act laws and regulations.